 Senate GOP leader Mitch McConnell hospitalized after fall

-WASHINGTON (AP) — Senate Republican leader Mitch McConnell has been hospitalized after tripping at a local hotel on Wednesday evening, a spokesman for the senator said.
+WASHINGTON (AP) — Senate Republican leader Mitch McConnell was hospitalized after tripping at a local hotel, a spokesman for the senator said.

-The Kentucky senator, 81, was attending a private dinner in Washington when he tripped.
+The Kentucky senator, who’s 81, was attending a private dinner in Washington on Wednesday when he tripped.
 He was admitted to a hospital for treatment, spokesman Doug Andres said.

 McConnell’s office did not provide additional detail on his condition or how long he may be absent from the Senate.

-Note: This story has been corrected to show that Sen. Dianne Feinstein is 89, not 90.